aravinda-1402/Wolf-Parking-Database-Management-System/README.md

 ## Project Reports 📊

-The Project Report have information about the database schema and its design.
+The Project Report has information about the database schema and its design.
 It consists of 3 parts:

 1. **Report 1**: ER Diagrams and APIs